thanhchungbtc/go-cognito-demo/README.md

 ### Register & verification

-Vertification code will be sent as of the method you choose in the first step
+Vertification code will be sent as of the method you choose when create user pool

 ### Refresh token